dmaccormac/winpkg/README.md

 When application files are provided to winpkg it performs the following actions:
 - Install application to user's Apps folder
-- Create program shortcuts in the Start Menu
+- Create program shortcuts in Start Menu
-- Register the installation location (PATH)
+- Register environment variables (PATH)
-- Create an uninstaller in Windows setttings
+- Create an uninstaller for the program

 ## From the desktop
 Drag and drop your source folder onto the winpkg executable.